 Is Your Toddler Ready To Stop Breastfeeding?

-According to the WHO, breastfeeding can continue for two years and longer, along with complementary foods (1).
+According to the World Health Organization (WHO), breastfeeding can continue for two years and longer, along with complementary foods (1).
 If both the mother and toddler are happy to continue nursing, then extended breastfeeding is not an issue.

 As time passes, most toddlers outgrow the need for breastfeeding and stop demanding it.
 A mother may also wish to discontinue breastfeeding once the baby is a toddler.
 You may consider weaning your toddler after the age of 12 months since a significant chunk of their nutrition would come from solid food.

 If you choose to wean or your toddler decides to wean, remember to do so gradually to prevent any inconvenience and discomfort to either of you.

 How Will Weaning Affect Nutrition And Development?

 Weaning a toddler is usually unlikely to affect their nutrition if they are provided an age-appropriate diet with various food items containing all the essential nutrients.
 A toddler can consume whole cow’s milk from the age of 12 months (2).
 Whole cow milk combined with appropriate solid food items could provide the toddler adequate nourishment for healthy growth and development.

 In many cases, the toddler may prefer solids and cow’s milk over breastfeeding, perhaps due to their increased energy needs.
 Therefore, weaning a toddler is unlikely to have any negative impact on their nutrition and development.

 How Will Weaning Affect You?

 Weaning may not have any impact on the mother when done gradually.
 However, rapid weaning or sudden cessation of breastfeeding in one day does not give enough time to reduce milk production.
 It causes excess milk to accumulate in the breasts, increasing the risk of blocked milk ducts.
 The accumulated milk could also be susceptible to bacterial invasion, causing infective mastitis.